MeechGas216/MeechGas216/README.md

 - 👋 Hi, I’m @TimJones216
 - 👀 I’m interested in ...
 Cybersecurity
 - 🌱 I’m currently learning ...
-Informaation Technology
+Information Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...